ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 In some cases, a client may want to configure their table to be sorted by a column that is not visible within the table.
 To enable this, a column within the table can be marked as hidden.
 A hidden column exists in the table to provide metadata that can be used for operations, such as sorting, but it is not rendered within the table.

 A column within the table may not have a one-to-one mapping to a field within the table's data.
 For example, a hyperlink column might use two fields from the data: a string to use as the hyperlink's display and a string to use as the hyperlink's href.
 Because of this, a column must define which data field is used when sorting that column.
-That field is specified by a column definition by implementing a `defaultDataFieldName` getter that returns the name of the field to use for sorting.
+That field is specified by a column definition by implementing an `operationalDataFieldName` getter that returns the name of the field to use for sorting.
 For example, the text column would return the value of `fieldName` and the hyperlink column would return the field name associated with the display string.

 For performance reasons, the table will not support custom sort functions on a column.
 A column can only be sorted based on a single field within the table's data, which guards against performance degradations from inefficient custom sort functions.